The only personal finance tool on the market that’s designed to transform your plan into a path to financial independence.

 “Aw, man.
 This costs money?
 Shit.
 Never mind.”

-While it may be obvious, I want to make sure we’re on the same page here: I don’t use the budgeting app to decide what my budget should be (though Copilot does analyze your spending and give you accurate estimates for each category).
+While it may be obvious, I want to make sure we’re on the same page here: I don’t use the budgeting app to decide what my budget should be (though Copilot Money will analyze your spending and give you accurate estimates for each category, including recommendations about how you should reallocate funds based on your actual behavior).

 But I have to admit, when I first started syncing all of my accounts (which, by the way, were all available in the app with the exception of my obscure HSA fund), I was a little overwhelmed.
-Months of unrefined data poured in, and I had a brief moment of panic: As someone who checks, categorizes, and combs through her Mint data multiple times a day, seeing the last year of my life begin to populate willy-nilly in the app freaked me out and I almost aborted the mission.
+Months of unrefined data poured in, and I had a brief moment of panic: As someone who checked, categorized, and combed through her Mint data multiple times a day, seeing the last year of my life begin to populate willy-nilly in the app freaked me out and I almost aborted the mission.

 I’m so glad I didn’t.